Advocaat: Etymology

+History

+In 1828, J.G.
+Cooymans started a distillery in downtown 's-Hertogenbosch.
+There he developed the egg drink "advocaat."
+In 1876, the Antwerp distiller Eugen Verpoorten established a distillery in Heinsberg near Aachen, Germany, which made an egg liqueur (Eierlikör in German) using eggs, sugar, distilled alcohol, and other ingredients.

 Types and uses

-Jars and wide mouth bottles of thick advocaat are sold mainly in the Netherlands and Belgium, though may be available in Germany and Austria.
+Jars and wide mouth bottles of thick advocaat are sold mainly in the Netherlands and Belgium, though may be available in Germany, Austria, and South Africa.
 Further exports are of a more liquid version.